REPOZY/Hookbridge/README.md

 # Hookbridge

-**One file.
-Every platform.**

-Hookbridge lets you build a plugin for AI coding tools — like Claude Code or Codex — without having to maintain separate, incompatible files for each one.
+**Write your plugin hooks once.
+Deploy to every platform.**

+Hookbridge is a compiler for AI coding tool plugins.
+You write one source file — `plugin.universal.yaml` — and Hookbridge generates the correct, native hook configuration for each platform you target (Claude Code, Codex, and more as the ecosystem grows).

+It also tells you exactly what it couldn't translate: every gap between platforms is documented in a `loss-report.md`, categorized as native support, approximated behavior, or a hard limit with no workaround.
+No silent failures.
+No guessing what your users will experience on a platform you don't use yourself.

 ---